-The Company is a party to a pending litigation matter brought by TeamSava d.o.o.
+The Company is a party to a litigation matter brought by TeamSava d.o.o.
 Beograd, or TeamSava, and other related parties.
 The plaintiffs filed a Statement of Claim in May 2021 in Tel Aviv District Court in Israel, alleging claims, among other things, that we breached the terms of a commercial contract relating to services provided by TeamSava and related parties in connection with the sourcing and administrative management of personnel in Serbia who provided game development services exclusively for us.
-The pending litigation seeks damages of 27.3 million New Israeli Shekels (NIS) (or approximately \$7.4 million based on prevailing exchange rates as of March 31, 2024).
+The litigation sought damages of 27.3 million New Israeli Shekels (NIS) (or approximately \$7.4 million based on prevailing exchange rates as of March 31, 2024).
 On November 30, 2023, we entered into a settlement agreement to resolve and settle all claims brought by the plaintiffs against the Company, its Israeli subsidiary and its employees and former employees, and all claims brought by the Company's affiliates against the plaintiffs.
 The settlement is contingent upon the confirmation by the respective courts in Israel and Serbia that all related lawsuits have been dismissed.
-The Company expects to finalize the settlement before June 30, 2024, but cannot make any assurances that it will be completed by the date or that none of the parties withdraw from the settlement.
+As of September 30, 2024, only one lawsuit in Serbia remained to be dismissed with prejudice.
+The Company expects to finalize the settlement before December 31, 2024, but cannot make any assurances that it will be completed by that date or that none of the parties withdraw from the settlement.